amitxv/PC-Tuning/docs/startup-techniques.md

 2. Type ``shell:startup`` in ``Win+R`` and create a shortcut to the script.
 Optionally set the ``Run`` property on the shortcut to ``Minimized``

 3. Under the *start applications* comment, use the [start](https://ss64.com/nt/start.html) command to start applications.
-For future reference, keep appending to this script to start applications at startup
+For future reference, keep appending to this script to start applications at startup.

     - As a random example, appending ``start C:\Windows\notepad.exe`` to this script will start notepad each time the system starts

+    - If the path contains white spaces, ensure to surround it with quotes

     - For PowerShell commands and scripts, use ``PowerShell "<command>"`` or ``PowerShell "<script_path>"``